Resolution of Singularities of Arithmetical Threefolds II: Projection Theorem: transverse and tangent cases, reduction of to monic expansions.

 We deduce from (\ref{eq8011}) that

-The proof is now a variation of that of proposition \ref{sortiekappaegaldeux}, $\tau '(x)=1$, which we state in the following lemma for further use.
-The assumptions are satisfied by (\ref{eq8012})-(\ref{eq8013}) and this concludes the proof. \end{proof}
+The proof is now a variation of that of Proposition \ref{sortiekappaegaldeux}, $\tau '(x)=1$. {We treat first the case $d'_1\not\in \N$.} We state the case $d'_1\in \N$ in the following lemma for further use: the assumptions are satisfied by (\ref{eq8012})-(\ref{eq8013}) and this will conclude the proof.